Nice example of Hugo Allard's map of Russia and much of Northern Europe.

 Embellished with a decorative cartouche and coat of arms, plus sailing ships and sea monsters.
 Based on the cartography Isaac Massa.

-Hugo (or Huych) Allard (or Allardt) (1627–1684) was a draughtsman, engraver, and painter during the Dutch Golden Age of cartography.
+Hugo (or Huych) Allard (or Allardt) (1627–1684 or '91) was a draughtsman, engraver, and painter during the Dutch Golden Age of cartography.
 Based in Tournai and Amsterdam, he was the founder of a prominent family of Dutch mapmakers, publishers, and print sellers.
 Allard set up his cartography business around 1645, and his first works were mostly reissues of earlier maps.
 Although not as prominent as the Blaeu family or Henricus Hondius and Jan Janssonius, Hugo Allard’s work, from about 1640 to 1680, is considered to be just as fine in quality.
-His output was relatively small, and his maps were mostly published as loose, separate issues, but they were well designed and finely engraved.
-After Allard’s death in 1691, he left his business to his son, Carel.
+His output was relatively small, and his maps were mostly published as loose, separate issues, but they were well-designed and finely engraved.
+After Allard’s death, he left his business to his son, Carel.
+There is some confusion about when he died; some sources state 1684, others say 1691.